 I only considered two reasons before I made my final choice to marrying my husband.
-The first of my two reasons was that he must be a Muslim and the other was that the man must be capable and ready to provide for every of my needs (Muslim, It was late before I knew that money is not everything.
-I decided to marry him because of the money he was giving me then but he became a changed man almost immediately I parked to his place as his wife.
-He became an "irresponsible" man after my second child to him.
+The first of my two reasons was that he must be a Muslim and the other was that the man must be capable and ready to provide for every of my needs (Muslim, Married, school teacher, 53 years).

+It was late before I knew that money is not everything.
+I decided to marry him because of the money he was giving me then but to marry him because of the money immediately I parked to his he became a changed man almost immediately I parked to his place as his wife.
+He became an "irresponsible" man after my place as his wife.
+He became "super-irresponsible" when second child to him.
 He became "super-irresponsible" when had the third wife (Muslim, Married, school teacher, 47 years).